 java -jar mimv.jar -f datafile

-For navigation buttons on the bottom command panel may be used.
+Use the navigation buttons at the bottom to control the program.
 Several keyboard shortcuts are also supported:

 PgUp / PgDn - show next / previous page